Ellipsitomic Associators

 There are also the following relations, satisfied in the fundamental group $\overline{\on{B}}_{1,n}$ of $\textrm{C}(\mathbb{T},n)/\mathfrak{S}_n$:

 where $\sigma_i$ are the generators of the braid group $\on{B}_n$ with geometric convention as follows:

-\subsection{The $\mathbf{PaB}$-module $\mathbf{PaB}_{e\ell\ell}$ of parenthesized elliptic (or beak) braids}
+\section{The $\mathbf{PaB}$-module $\mathbf{PaB}_{e\ell\ell}$ of parenthesized elliptic (or beak) braids}

-In a similar manner as in \S\ref{sec-pab}, we have inclusions of topological modules\footnote{The second one depends on the choice of an embedding $\mathbb{S}^1\hookrightarrow\mathbb{T}$: we choose by convention the ``horizontal embedding'', which corresponds to $\mathbb{S}^1\times\{*\}$. }
+In a similar manner as in \S\ref{sec-pab}, there are inclusions of topological modules\footnote{The second one depends on the choice of an embedding $\mathbb{S}^1\hookrightarrow\mathbb{T}$: we choose by convention the ``horizontal embedding'', which corresponds to $\mathbb{S}^1\times\{*\}$. }

 Then it makes sense to define

 which is a $\mathbf{PaB}$-module in groupoids.